 - To promote students’ spiritual, moral, social and cultural development and prepare them to become responsible citizens

-Our five year learning journey begins in Year 7 where the fundamental principles and key concepts are delivered to students alongside study skills.
+Our five or seven year learning journey begins in Year 7 where the fundamental principles and key concepts are delivered to students alongside study skills.
 During Year 7 and Year 8 students are exposed to our full complement of arts, languages, humanities and technical subjects in addition to the core subjects.
 Students have the opportunity to choose from a broad range of GCSE and BTEC qualifications so that their programme of study is suited to their individual needs, interests, skills and aspirations with guidance.
 Both these qualifications have equal rigour and currency but are composed of a different assessment structure.
-During the option process students study 10 subjects which consists of the compulsory subjects English Language, English Literature, Mathematics, Combined Science, Religious Studies, and Physical Education and Personal, Social, Health and Economic education as an non-examinable subjects.
+During the option process students study 10 subjects which consists of the compulsory subjects English Language, English Literature, Mathematics, Combined Science, Religious Studies, and Physical Education and Personal, Social, Health and Economic education as a non-examinable subjects.

 The content of our curriculum can be found here: Curriculum Content